 As for how to install email marketing opt-ins, Neil Patel lists some of the best spots on your site to include an email marketing opt-in form:

-- Below your single posts
+- Below your posts

 - At the site footer

-- Within the article body, using the content upgrade strategy
+- Within the article body

-- On your “about” page
+- On your “About” page

 3. When & How to Use Opt-Out